Britain’s Duchess of Cambridge in labor with 3rd child

-LONDON (AP) — Kensington Palace says Prince William’s wife, the Duchess of Cambridge has entered a London hospital to give birth to the couple’s third child.
+LONDON (AP) — The Duchess of Cambridge entered a London hospital Monday in labor, Britain’s royal palace said.
+The baby will be a third child for her and husband Prince William and fifth in line to the throne.

-The former Kate Middleton traveled by car on Monday morning to the private Lindo Wing of St. Mary’s Hospital in central London.
-The palace says she was in “the early stages of labor.”
+The 36-year-old duchess and her husband traveled by car from their Kensington Palace home to the private Lindo Wing of St. Mary’s Hospital in central London.
+The palace said Kate was in “the early stages of labor.”

-The couple, who married in 2011, has two other children: Prince George, 4, and two-year-old Princess Charlotte.
-Both were born at the same hospital, as were William and his younger brother Harry.
+William and Kate married in 2011 and have two other children: Prince George, 4, and Princess Charlotte, who turns 3 next month.
+Both were born at the same hospital, as were William and his younger brother Prince Harry.

+The baby, whose gender has not been announced, will be Queen Elizabeth II’s sixth great-grandchild and fifth in line to the throne, after grandfather Prince Charles, father Prince William and the two older siblings.

 Most Read Nation & World Stories